jboss-gpe/processFlowProvision/README.txt

 3)  database integration
-    - integrated and performance tested  using postgresql
+    - performance tested using postgresql
     - all jbpm / drools components now using one of 3 JCA connection pools:
         1)  jbpm-core-cp
         2)  jbpm-bam
         3)  guvnor-cp
+    - centralized configuration for the following databases:
+        1)  postgresql
+        2)  mysql
+        3)  oracle 11

 4)  CDI singleton services